kappactf/kappactf.github.io/_posts/2019-04-01-volgactf-gallery-en.markdown

 As you know, letter **S** in `npm` stands for security.
 So we remembered that sessions are stored inside JSON files.
 This functionality is provided by [session-file-store](https://www.npmjs.com/package/session-file-store) module.
 We've got into this library and [found](https://github.com/valery-barysok/session-file-store/blob/master/lib/session-file-helpers.js#L21) how session filename is generated.
 It's just prefix (`sessions/` in our case) concatenated with session ID from cookie with a slash.

-But we don't have sessions and moreover sessions are signed with *secret* key and we can't put some malicious content here.
+But we don't have sessions and they're signed with *secret* key, so we can't put anything malicious here.
 However we have one: what will happen if we substitute `../../volga_adminpanel/sessions/euzb7bMKx-5F29b2xNobGTDoWXmVFlEM` as session ID?
 As you may guess, Express will find the session.
 And we have secret key, so we can sign a session.

 We didn't want to explore how session signing works in Express, so we ran copy of application locally, added session signing right inside `express-session` module and triggered it with an additional endpoint: